No-Name-Yet-Exist/Conceptual-Topology/conceptual-topology/introduction-to-CT.md

 **Figure1: Z = sugar**</br>
 This diagram reveals that clusters such as ["yummy", "cake"] and ["mind", "body"] emerge symmetrically around the semantic anchor sugar, forming a quasi-balanced configuration.
-Notably, "body" and "cake" align across opposing poles, indicating that the concept of sweetness (Z = sugar) functions as a mediating structure—bridging semantic crevasses while simultaneously inducing an communicative relation between otherwise distinct lexical domains.
-Lexicons used are from “Yummy” (INNA, 2023).
+Notably, "body" and "cake" align across opposing poles, indicating that the concept of sweetness (Z = sugar) functions as a mediating structure—bridging semantic crevasses while simultaneously inducing a communicative relation between otherwise distinct lexical domains.

 Note: In colloquial English, “cake” often evokes connotations beyond dessert — frequently used as a symbol of bodily allure.
 Within our Z-frame (sugar), this metaphor is not accidental.
 Rather, “cake” and “body” form a morphic equivalence, mediated by sweetness, with semantic flows aligning across physical and cultural registers.

+Lexicons used are from “Yummy” (INNA, 2023).